open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 might need to decrease your sending rate or horizontally scale Collectors.

 The queue/retry mechanism also supports logging for monitoring.
-Check the logs for messages like `"Dropping data because sending_queue is full"`.
+Check the logs for messages such as `"Dropping data because sending_queue is full"`.

 #### Receive failures